sparanoid/space-lover/README.txt

 == Changelog ==

+= 1.0.14 =
+* Compatibility check for 4.6 and 4.7, nothing new, just bump version to tell everyone this plugin still works.

 = 1.0.13 =
 * Compatibility check for 4.5, nothing new, just bump version to tell everyone this plugin still works.